micmejia/bible-dump/AMPC/Luke/Luke 15.md

-And when he had spent all he had, a [^g]mighty famine came upon that country, and he began to fall behind _and_ be in want.
+And when he had spent all he had, a mighty famine came upon that country, and he began to fall behind _and_ be in want.